nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

     are individually large), or directories containing exclusively large files.
--   Do not try to modify a file in the source (nobackup or project) directory once there is a copy of it on nearline.
+-   Do not try to modify a file in the source (nobackup or project) directory once there is a copy of it on Nearline.

-If you need to update data on the nearline file system with a newer version of data from nobackup or project:
+If you need to update data on the Nearline file system with a newer version of data from nobackup or project:

 1. Compare the contents of the source directory